ahocevar/ol-webpack/README.md

     npm start

-Open `http://localhost:8080/index.html` in your browser to see the result.
+Open `http://localhost:8080/` in your browser to see the app, or `http://localhost:8080/test/` to run the tests in the browser.

-    open index.html

 When happy with the result, create a bundle for the browser.